What is carpal tunnel syndrome?

 The carpal tunnel is a narrow passageway inside your wrist through which certain nerves to your hands and fingers pass.
 Carpal tunnel syndrome occurs when a nerve becomes compressed in the carpal tunnel, causing tingling, numbness and other symptoms in the hand and arm.
-The condition is more common in women than in men.

 It is caused by pressure on the median nerve, which runs from your forearm through a passageway in your wrist called the carpal tunnel.
 This nerve provides sensations to your thumb, index, middle fingers and part of the ring fingers on the palm side of your hand.
 It also moves the muscles at the base of your thumb.

 If the carpal tunnel space becomes narrowed or if the median nerve becomes irritated you can develop carpal tunnel syndrome.
 A range of factors can cause the condition including:

 - Arthritis, leading to a deformity in the small bones of the wrist

 - A genetic predisposition to a narrow carpal tunnel